Skip to main navigation Skip to search Skip to main content

 Research Interests

 My recent research has focused on what works to improve the health and wellbeing of health and social care workforces and how they can be developed to deliver opportunistic health education.
 I am also working on projects understanding how health literacy influences individual and community decision making and behaviour change.
-I am a founding member and advisor to PHIRST South Bank, an evaluation team funded by the National Institute of Health Research which is based at LSBU, who are helping local authorities to build an evidence base on successful and effective public health interventions.
+I am a founding member and co-investigator with PHIRST South Bank, an evaluation team funded by the National Institute of Health Research which is based at LSBU, who are helping local authorities to build an evidence base on successful and effective public health interventions.

 I have worked with regional and government agencies in several low income countries to develop training for community health workers, to develop plans for sustainable behaviour change approaches in relation to paraffin safety, food growing, sanitation and physical activity and to investigate good practices and the transferability and scalability of innovation in public health.
 I have also acted as a facilitator and expert educator in numerous skills areas including social marketing and behaviour change communication and evidence informed practice.